FrancoRojas1/Python-Programming-Portfolio/CONTRIBUTING.md

 # Contributing to a Project

-### Thank you for your interest in contributing to!
+Thank you for your interest in contributing!
 We welcome contributions from anyone, whether you are a seasoned developer or just getting started with open source.

 ## How to Contribute
 ### To contribute, follow these steps: